Hutchinson-Lab/models-for-changed-env/README.md

 ## References

 Foster Provost and Tom Fawcett.
 Analysis and visualization of classifier performance: comparison under imprecise class and cost distributions.
-In Proceedings of the 3rd International Conference on Knowledge Discovery and Data Mining, volume 97, pp. 43–48, 1997.
+In Proceedings of the Third International Conference on Knowledge Discovery and Data Mining, pp. 43–48, 1997.
 <https://dl.acm.org/doi/abs/10.5555/3001392.3001400>

 Foster Provost and Tom Fawcett.
 Robust classification systems for imprecise environments.
 In AAAI/IAAI, Pages 706–713, 1998.